averikitsch/jobs-demo/README.md

 # Cloud Run Jobs - Invoice Processor

 * Invoices are manually uploading to GCS
-* A Cloud Run Job processes all invoices and produces a report
+* A Cloud Run Job processes all invoices, moves the PDF from `incoming` to `processed` and writes to a Firestore collection
 * Cloud Scheduler runs the job every night

 Currently the Document AI integration with GCS is not working.
 Therefore this sample uses the 2nd Gen environment to mount a GCS bucket similar to [Using Cloud Storage FUSE with Cloud Run tutorial](https://cloud.google.com/run/docs/tutorials/network-filesystems-fuse).